© Content copyright of Tamar Valley Male Voice Choir, Website design by

 Since being formed 2006 the Choir continues to grow in strength and popularity.
 Much of the success is undoubtedly due to the choir's good fortune in having the musical talents of Rosemary Cole as Director of Music.

 We have nearly 40 choristers on a good day and the sections are well balanced.
 We are always looking for new members of all ages and if you are interested in joining please see our 'Contact Us' page for further details.

 The Choir rehearse at Callington Methodist Church hall, Valentine Row, Callington every Tuesday evening in preparation for the many concerts that have been booked.
 Our philosophy is never to be complacent so we practise hard, and we are not afraid to try new music outside the realms of the usual male voice repertoire and have a lot of fun in doing so.

 Over the years the Choir has performed numerous concerts.
-The schedules for 2017 and 2018 are filling up fast.
+The schedule for 2020 is filling up fast.
 We hope to continue to raise many hundreds of pounds for charity whilst providing enjoyment for our audiences.